ClarkMcGrew/edep-sim/README.md

 macro files in the tools directory, written to help test and debug the MC, in the "tools" directory.
 They can be helpful to process the file (and do simple event displays).

+All of the values in the output file are given in CLHEP units.
+Namely, distances are in millimeters, energies are in MeV, and times are in nanoseconds.
+The output file uses the global coordinate system defined by the input geometry.
+Be aware that in the saved TGeoManager object, the masses and densities are also in CLHEP units, so that 1 kilogram equals 6.24x10^24^ MeV ns^2^ mm^-2^, and densities are in units of 6.24x^24^ MeV ns^2^ mm^-5^.

 ### Simple Debugging Display